• Skip to primary navigation

 Strawberry topped brownies on a wooden serving board with Christmas decorations in the background.

-If you are looking for some other ways to get kids involved in the kitchen this Christmas?
-Why not try our Christmas Rice Krispie Treats, Christmas Popcorn or Cinnamon Flapjacks?
+Are you are looking for some other ways to get kids involved in the kitchen this Christmas?
+Try our cute Oreo Reindeers, easy Chocolate Bark, festive Rice Krispie Treats, simple Christmas Popcorn or our delicious Cinnamon Flapjacks.

 Jump to: